balunist/mbp_docs2/source/usage/advanced/mfgmodel.rst

 - optionally create or modify a setup for the selected mapped board
 - task runs on hidden maps (visibility icon off) allowing the map, MMs and associated toolpaths to be preserved
-- when a map is deleted in the design all corresponding MM and toolpaths are deleted
+- when a map is deleted in the design all corresponding MMs and toolpaths are deleted

 .. image:: /_static/images/mfgmodel.png
     :width: 60 %
     :align: center

+|

 The setup includes a model of all parts mapped on a board.
 Stock dimensions are defined using **From Solid** mode which matches the board dimensions.